mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 comments: true
 ---

-*Drawing a day* projects are a lot like New Year's resolutions -- easy to start, hard to follow through.
+*Drawing a day* projects remind of a New Year's resolution made on January 1st.
+Started with the best of intentions but abandoned shortly after starting because it is hard to follow through.

-Two years ago I felt inspired to start drawing again as a way to improve skills that had laid dormant for a decade or so.
-With an iPad in my lap and a stylus in hand I set out to draw as many portraits I could before I bored of the whole thing.
+Two years ago I felt inspired to begin drawing daily as a way to improve skills that had laid dormant for a decade or so.
+With an iPad in my lap and a stylus in hand I set out to draw as many portraits as I could before boring of the idea.

 ## How Did You Do It?